DWI Blood Test Defense Attorney

 As an experienced DUI/DWI defense attorney, I have dedicated myself to understanding how to systematically challenge all evidence against you, particularly blood tests.
 If you have been arrested for suspicion of DUI/DWI, please contact my office as soon as possible for a free consultation.

-I represent clients throughout the State of Texas with focus on Travis County, Austin, and the following rural counties: Austin, Bastrop, Burleson, Caldwell, Colorado, Gonzales, Hays, Lavaca, Lee, Washington, Wharton and Williamson counties.
+I represent clients throughout the State of Texas with focus on the following rural counties: Austin, Bastrop, Burleson, Colorado, Fayette, Lavaca, Lee, and Washington counties.